Himalayan owl: Vocalizations

+Diet

 The Himalayan owl is nocturnal, sleeping throughout the day and active at night.
 The owl begins hunting at dusk, perching in trees in its range until it locates its prey within its powerful hearing.
 Himalayan owls are generalist species eating insects, small birds and small mammals.
 Their primary prey are rodents, notably shrews and mice such as the Himalayan Field mouse.